 For a small room, choose smaller furniture that fits the room better.
 Many will make the mistake of choosing the furniture that looks good on the showroom floor without considering how it will look in their home.
-Having too large of furniture for a room can make the room feel even smaller and more suffocating.
+Having too large of furniture for a room can make the room feel even smaller and more cramped.
 Furthermore, you might be creating trip hazards for yourself by adopting this decorating practice.

 Smaller Décor Better Suits the Space

 Many will find themselves thinking that small mirrors do a better job of setting the mood.
 This could not be further from the truth!
 Mirrors are great for spaces that have a limited area, as they can make the room feel much bigger than it actually is.
 As a bonus, larger mirrors are great fillers for décor, as they complement any room they are in without much effort on your part.
-Smaller mirrors, however, can serve as a subject focal point—meaning that they contribute to the décor rather than overpower it—but they can also clutter up a space, making it feel even smaller.
+Smaller mirrors, however, can serve as a subject focal point - meaning that they contribute to the décor rather than overpower it - but they can also clutter up a space, making it feel even smaller.

 Layout Doesn’t Matter

 One of the biggest misconceptions that people have is the idealization of symmetrically designed rooms.
 Many rooms are in no way symmetrical, leaving attempted designs of symmetry with much to be desired.
 Instead of fawning over symmetry, consider laying out the furniture in a way that’s reflective of the shape and space of the room.
-This will make the room feel a lot homier and more sensible for the space.
+This will make the room feel a lot homier and is more practical for the space.

 We hope that these tips have cleared up any misconceptions surrounding decorating a small bedroom that you may have.
 Remember that décor is personal in every case, so be sure to find your style and run with it for a truly unique living area.
 If you are looking for bedroom furniture in Memphis, consider stopping by Great American Home Store for a huge selection and wonderful shopping experience.